-- 1 (1) has acted as a consistent caretaker of the child as specified in Section 11(b); or - 2 (2) has a substantial relationship with the child as specified in Section 12(b), and - 3 denial of custody or visitation would result in [harm] [detriment] to the child. - 4 (b) [Unless the court finds that a hearing is necessary, the] [The] court shall determine - 5 based on the [petition] under Section 6 whether a nonparent has stated facts sufficient to satisfy - 6 the requirements subsection (a). - 7 (c) An individual whose parental rights concerning a child have been terminated does not - 8 have standing under this [act] to seek custody of or visitation with the child.
+- (1) has acted as a consistent caretaker of the child as specified in Section 11(a); or

+(2) has a substantial relationship with the child as specified in Section 11(b).

+[(b) [Unless the court finds that a hearing is necessary, the] [The] court shall determine based on the [petition] under Section 6 whether a nonparent has stated facts sufficient to satisfy the requirements subsection (a).]

+(c) An individual whose parental rights concerning a child have been terminated does not - have standing under this [act] to seek custody of or visitation with the child.